Visiting Frosty Drew Observatory

 During the months of May - August the Frosty Drew Observatory becomes the Friday night feeding ground for the fleets of mosquitoes that live in Ninigret Park.
-Regardless of temperature, wear long pants in the evening, with socks and shoes.
+Regardless of temperature, wear long pants in the evening, with socks and closed-toe shoes.
 Keep a spring jacket with you at all times to cover up with.
 Kids with bare feet and bare legs are particularly at risk.
 Spray yourself liberally with an effective bug repellant designed for ticks and mosquitoes.
 Please do not spray bug repellant inside the observatory or around any telescopes.
-The primary ingredient (DEET) in most repellants is damaging to our telescope optics.
+The primary ingredient (DEET) in most insect repellents is damaging to our telescope optics.

 Inside the observatory we tend to keep all our spiders alive and active.
 This reduces the number of mosquitoes that get inside the observatory dome.
 Many of these spiders congregate on the entrance steps and will greet you with a painful (non-lethal) bite.
 Wearing sandals and other summer shoes that expose your feet will increase your risk of receiving one of these bites.

 Laying on the grass will greatly increase your chances of leaving Frosty Drew Observatory with a tick.
-Wearing long pants, socks, and shoes that do not expose your feet will greatly reduce your the risk of contracting a tick.
+Wearing long pants, socks, and shoes that do not expose your feet will greatly reduce the risk of contracting a tick.
 Upon arriving home, examine yourself and your children for a bug that looks like a little black seed with eight legs.
 Deer ticks are known carriers of Lyme's Disease.
 To become infected with Lyme's Disease the tick must stay attached for a 48 hour period.
 So remember to examine yourself and your children that night.

 The thought of wearing long pants, socks, shoes, and spring jacket during the summer is dreadful for some.
 You will be glad you did after you catch a site of the mosquitoes at Frosty Drew during the summer!